Skip to content

 Check price on Amazon

-5. Muscle Work Fitness Olympic EZ Curl Bar: Best Budget Olympic
+5. GYM MASTER EZ Curl Bar Olympic: Best Budget Olympic

-If you want an Olympic EZ bar and want to spend as little as possible, the Muscle Work Fitness Olympic EZ Curl Bar is the budget option to consider.
-It is a 2 inch bar in a black finish, designed for the same Olympic plates as the rest of your kit, with the familiar EZ curve for curls, reverse curls and skullcrushers.
-For a first arm bar on a tight budget, it covers the basics without asking much of your wallet.
+If you want an Olympic EZ bar and want to spend as little as possible, the GYM MASTER is the budget option to consider.
+It is a 4ft bar with 2 inch sleeves, designed for the same Olympic plates as the rest of your kit, with the familiar EZ curve for curls, reverse curls and skullcrushers and a knurled anti-slip grip.
+The nice touch at this price is that two spring clips come in the box, so unlike the Bodypower and Mirafit bars above you are not buying collars on top the moment it arrives.

 It suits newer lifters or anyone kitting out a garage gym one cheap piece at a time.
 The knurling and finish are functional rather than fancy, which is exactly what you would expect at this price.
-The honest cons are the usual budget caveats: the sleeve spin and knurling will not feel as refined as the Bodypower or Restored bars, the finish may mark over time, and you will want to add collars as they are not always included.
-If you just need a working Olympic EZ bar for the least money, it does the job.
+The honest cons are the usual budget caveats: GYM MASTER do not publish a weight capacity, so this is not the bar to pile plates onto without thinking, the sleeve spin will not feel as refined as the PhysKcal or Bodypower bars, and GYM MASTER say it is not suitable for commercial use.
+If you just need a working Olympic EZ bar for the least money, with the clips thrown in, it does the job.

 Check price on Amazon